hpc/charliecloud/doc/ch-image_desc.rst

     1* FROM alpine:3.9
     2* RUN echo foo
     3* RUN echo bar
+  copying image ...
-  checking out image from cache ... grown in 3 instructions: foo
+  grown in 3 instructions: foo

 Here, instead of being executed, each instruction's results were retrieved from cache.
-(In fact, Charliecloud uses a lazy retrieval, so nothing was actually retrieved until the end, as seen by the "checking out" message.)
+(In fact, Charliecloud uses a lazy retrieval, so nothing was actually retrieved until the end, as seen by the "copying image" message.)
 Cache hit for each instruction is indicated by a star after the line number.
 Even for such a small and short Dockerfile, this build is noticeably faster than the first.